OWASP/owasp-summit-2017/Working-Sessions/OWASP-Top-10-Call-for-Data-and-Weightings-Discussion.md

 ## Outcomes

-The weightings of data will help to define the aproach in OWASP Top 10 2017 RC2, and lso can be used in the OWASP Top 10 2020 and 2023.
+The weightings of data will help to define the aproach in OWASP Top 10 2017 RC2, and also can be used in the OWASP Top 10 2020 and 2023.
 We want the community to drive this decision.

 ## Who